G-1nOnly/VE414/README.md

 # VE414
 Code for VE414

-The file uploaded here includes .ipynb code for homework and demo as well as the project co-operated with Sizhe zhou and Zhujiang Gu.
+The file uploaded here includes .ipynb code for homework and demo as well as the project co-operated with Sizhe Zhou and Zhujiang Gu.